 San Juan PR, 00729

-- Alumni from this program qualify for internships with the American Psychological Association (APA), and can apply for a license in both Puerto Rico and the United States.
+- Alumni from our Psy.D. in Clinical Psychology program qualify for internships with the American Psychological Association (APA), and can apply for a license in both Puerto Rico and the United States.

 - Students in this program can work on research projects and take combined courses with other AU programs.